Semi-Trailer Truck Accident Lawyer in Lakeland, FL

-- Pain and suffering, which includes your physical and emotional or mental distress caused by your injuries, and by your injuries preventing you from doing everyday tasks or participating in activities you used to enjoy
+- Pain and suffering, which includes your physical and emotional or mental distress due to your injuries, and due to your injuries preventing you from doing everyday tasks or participating in activities you used to enjoy

 - Loss of consortium, which compensates your spouse or your immediate family for the loss of your society, companionship, and household services

-You may also be entitled to seek compensation for property damage you suffer in a truck accident, such as damage to your vehicle or other property inside the vehicle.
+You can seek compensation for property damage you suffer in a truck accident, such as damage to your vehicle or other property inside the vehicle.

 If a close relative died in a truck accident, you and your family may be entitled to seek compensation through a wrongful death action.
-Wrongful death damages are paid to your loved one’s estate and to your family to compensate for your loved one’s funeral and burial expenses, for the conscious pain and suffering your loved one incurred immediately prior to their death, and for your family’s loss of your loved one’s economic support of your family and companionship and services to the family.
+Wrongful death damages are paid to your loved one’s estate and to your family to compensate for your loved one’s funeral and burial expenses, for your loved one’s conscious pain and suffering immediately prior to their death, and for your family’s loss of your loved one’s economic support of your family and companionship and services to the family.